US Core Implementation Guide

 • as observation

-Local policies guide what is appropriate for the problem list versus an observation.
-For example, some clinics may consider social needs as sensitive information and not appropriate for the problem list.
+Local policies guide what is appropriate for the problem list and what is appropriate for an observation.
+For example, some clinics may consider social needs sensitive information inappropriate for the problem list.
 Observations can contribute to the identification of future problems or health concerns and support service requests and procedures.

 • SHALL support representing clinical judgments using US Core Condition Problems and Health Concerns Profile or US Core Simple Observation Profile.